pp7788/CSharpNotes/CheckNull.md

-## 7 Ways to check if an instance x is null.
+## 7 ways to check if an instance x is null.

 #### 1. use `==`